sulavghimiree/Network_Anomaly_Detection_System/README.md

 SQLite/PostgreSQL for storage

-Netfilter / Raw Socket APIs for packet sniffing
+WireShark / Tshark for packet sniffing

 ⚠️ Project Status
 🧪 This project is currently under active development.